serverless-nextjs/serverless-next.js/README.md

 ## Custom 404 error page

 By default, Amazon API Gateway returns 403 responses when a given route doesn't exist.
-Instead, the plugin renders the [\_error page](https://nextjs.org/docs/#custom-error-handling).
+Instead, the plugin makes sure the [\_error page](https://nextjs.org/docs/#custom-error-handling) is rendered.
 That way you can customise how your 404 error page looks like.

 Simply add `pages/_error.js`: